cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 SELECT * FROM foo();
 ```

 One exception to this rule are functions that return a table reference (`rangeFuncs`) or functions that use the `refCursor` data type.
-Note that you cannot return a `refcursor` from any kind of function in Greenplum Database.
+Note that you cannot return a `refcursor` from any kind of function in Cloudberry Database.

 **Function Volatility and EXECUTE ON Attributes**